sata/papers/README.md

 Start documenting the papers I read so that I can find them later for references if they were interesting.

+Check wiki for articles that I haven't stored in the repo.

 # Comp Sci Papers

 | Title                                                                           | Link                                                 | Status                  | Notes                                                                                                                                                                                |